 - If you’re looking for a publisher to pay you for your work, you have to learn how to represent yourself or hire an agent.
 For this, I recommend Writer’s Market.
 It’s chock full of information about letters of inquiry, book proposals, and loads of other information about getting published.

-- If you’re looking for freelance writing work, go to Indeed, Monster, or other online job database, or contact businesses that hire freelancers directly.
+- If you’re looking for freelance writing work, go to Indeed, Monster, or other online job databases, or contact businesses that hire freelancers directly.
 Have a LinkedIn profile and a website (like this one) that explain what you do, so people who need a writer can find you.
 Great writers are always in high demand, and if you put in the time and effort to market yourself and vet writing gigs, you will find plenty of work.

 - If you’re looking for a shortcut to freelance writing, there is none.
 You have to do the marketing, sales, lead generation, operations, scheduling, finances, IT, communications, customer relationship management, invoicing, and collections, and you have to do the writing, too.
 It’s just like running a business, with yourself as the sole employee.